How to Plan and Set Up a Project Using The Free SharePoint Project Management Template

 1. Plan and Set Up A Project

-Setup Project links to the Project Charter or Statement.
+Setup Project links to the Project Statement.
 Click the icon highlighted below to edit the statement.

-Add key information to your charter such as the project name and description, project manager, status, and due date.
+Add key information to your statement such as the project name and description, project manager, status, and due date.
 Here, we’ve outlined some high-level details about the website project.

 Click ‘Add Tasks’ to start assigning tasks to the team.